MapperTV/roadstuff/README.md

 - Traffic cones

 Planned features:
-- A lighter gray road version
+- More road versions (concrete, paved)
 - More objects (road signs, other decorative stuff...)
 - Native support for English and French languages
 - Maybe some mod support, like Chisel